menu icon

 What is Mexican street corn salad?

-In its language of origin, street corn salad is known as esquites or elote en vaso (corn in a cup) and it's a delicious Mexican snack or food sold by street vendors.
-How street corn salad is made varies across regions of Mexico, but the common denominator ingredients are typically corn (grilled, roasted, sautéed), hot peppers or hot pepper sauce of some kind, cotija, lime, salt, and mayo.
-This post featuring street food esquites from My Slice of Mexico is my favorite article on street corn salad -- informative, historical, and even provides a traditional street corn recipe.
+Traditionally, street corn salad is known as esquites or elote en vaso (corn in a cup) and it's a delicious Mexican snack or food sold by street vendors.
+How street corn salad is made varies across regions of Mexico, but the common denominator ingredients are typically corn (grilled, roasted, sautéed), hot peppers or hot pepper sauce of some kind, cotija, lime, salt, and a creamy factor like mayo.

 • Fresh jalapeños - A fridge staple.